 4) I will never get to the place in my spiritual life where I don’t have to pay attention to His leading.

-Exodus 23:30 I will drive them out little by little ahead of you until you have become numerous and take possession of the land.
+Exodus 23:30 (God told the Israelites) I will drive them out little by little ahead of you until you have become numerous and take possession of the land.